paro-paro/vite-plugin-vuetify-sass/README.md

 You can also check this [issue](https://github.com/vuetifyjs/vuetify-loader/issues/290) for context.

-> Be noted that, if you are not using Nuxt, it is recommended that you use the original `vite-plugin-vuetify`.
+> Be noted that, if you are not using Nuxt, it is recommended that you use the original `vite-plugin-vuetify`

 ## Install